getyourguide/db-rocket/README.md

-The purpose of this library is to make it easy to develop Models in the local machine.
+The purpose of this project is to keep local python libraries in sync in a notebook.
+Every change in your local machine directly applied to the notebook.

 ## Installing

 ```sh